Lotfi Bin Ali: Formerly secret Joint Task Force Guantanamo assessment

-On April 25, 2011, whistleblower organization WikiLeaks published formerly secret assessments drafted by Joint Task Force Guantanamo analysts.
+On 25 April 2011, the whistleblower organization WikiLeaks published formerly secret assessments drafted by Joint Task Force Guantanamo analysts.
 His two-page Joint Task Force Guantanamo assessment was drafted on June 27, 2004.
 It was signed by camp commandant Jay W. Hood.
 He recommended release due to Lotfi's serious health problems, but noted the Criminal Investigative Task Force regarded him as a high risk.

 Cleared for release by the Guantanamo Joint Task Force

 President Barack Obama enacted three Executive Orders pertaining to Guantanamo on the day he took office.
 Executive Order 13492 established a new review process for the remaining captive, one where those reviewing their status were senior officials representing several cabinet departments, including the Department of State, the Department of Homeland Security, the Department of Justice, and the Office of the Director of National Intelligence.
 Lotfi was cleared, yet again, by his review.

 Transfer to Kazakhstan

-On December 30, 2014, Lotfi and four other men were transferred to Kazakhstan, where they were kept under onerous security conditions.
+On 30 December 2014, Lotfi Bin Ali and four other men were transferred to Kazakhstan, where they were kept under onerous security conditions.

-Fox News said that al Lufti and the four other men were the first to be transferred to Kazakhstan.

-Carol Rosenberg, of the Miami Herald, noted that al Lufti arrived in Guantanamo with serious heart disease, and his transfer had first been recommended in 2004, because his heart disease made him a low risk.

-Three Yemenis, Asim Thabit Abdullah Al-Khalaqi, Muhammad Ali Husayn Khanayna and Sabri Mohammad al Qurashi and fellow Tunisians Adel Al-Hakeemy, were also transferred.
+Fox News said that Lotfi and the four other men were the first to be transferred to Kazakhstan.
+Carol Rosenberg, of the Miami Herald, noted that Lotfi Bin Ali arrived in Guantanamo with serious heart disease, and his transfer had first been recommended in 2004, because his heart disease made him a low risk.
+Three Yemenis (Asim Thabit Abdullah Al-Khalaqi, Muhammad Ali Husayn Khanayna and Sabri Mohammad al Qurashi) and a fellow Tunisian (Adel Al-Hakeemy), were also transferred.
 Reuters said that the 2009 reviews by the Joint Review Task Force had reclassified all five men as "low risk".

-National Public Radio said that all the agencies with representatives on the Joint Review Task Force had unanimously agreed to release the five men.

-Al Lufti and fellow Tunisian Al Hakeemy were relocated to Semey, while the Yemenis were relocated to Kyzylorda.
+National Public Radio reported that all the agencies with representatives on the Joint Review Task Force had unanimously agreed to release the five men.
+Lotfi Bin Ali and fellow Tunisian Al Hakeemy were relocated to Semey, while the Yemenis were relocated to Kyzylorda, Kazakhstan.